What They Do: Computer programmers write and test code that allows computer applications and software programs to function properly.

 Work Environment: Programmers usually work in offices, most commonly in the computer systems design and related services industry.

 How to Become One: Most computer programmers have a bachelor’s degree; however, some employers hire workers with an associate’s degree.
 Most programmers specialize in a few programming languages.

-Job Outlook: Employment of computer programmers is projected to decline 7 percent over the next ten years.
-Computer programming can be done from anywhere in the world, so companies sometimes hire programmers in countries where wages are lower.
+Job Outlook: Employment of computer programmers is projected to decline 10 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of computer programmers with similar occupations.

 Following is everything you need to know about a career as a computer programmer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 18 to 28 years of age.
 Graduate of Bachelor of Science in Information Technology, Computer Science.
 Knowledgeable in using VB.net, C# or Java Programming.

 Advice and work with others to resolve specific problems or make changes in programs, computer applications, capabilities, alternative programming approaches,…

 Graduate of BS in Computer Science or any related course.
 Knowledgeable in HTML, MYSQL, and PHP Programming.